garethky/Slice-Mosquito-Direct-Tool-Head/readme.md

 I'm not sure if this is related to the cooling fan arrangement, the part cooling fan or the Mosquito's shorter melt zone.

 ## Set Retractions Shorter than a V6
-Slice recommend using the nozzle diameter as the retraction ammount.
+Slice recommends using the nozzle diameter as the retraction amount.
 0.4mm nozzle == 0.4mm retracts.

-But what about more difficult filaments like PETG?
+But what about oozy filaments like PETG?
 Try starting with just double the nozzle diameter.
-If you still get stringing try reducing retraction speeds to 25mm/s. (my PETG sweet spot is 0.8mm, 25mm/s) Too much retraction distance can tear the filaments inside the hot zone and lead to bubbles.
+If you still get stringing try reducing retraction speeds to 25mm/s (Thats my PETG sweet spot).
+Too much retraction distance can tear the filaments inside the melt zone and lead to bubbles.
 You will head a "popping" sounds when the bubble is extruded.
 If you get popping and voids in your prints, try reducing retract length.

 ## Pressure Advance
 When you have dialed in all of the above variables its time to tune pressure advance with a test print.
 I like Marlin's [K-Factor test](https://marlinfw.org/tools/lin_advance/k-factor.html).
 You'll have to edit the .gcode for the Duet but its not hard once you have a slicer set up with custom GCode that you can copy from.
-A good range of values to test is is probably 0.01s to 0.1s.
+A good range of values to test is 0.01s to 0.2s.
+You value will depend on your print setting, speed and the ooziness of your filament.
+My optimal number in PETG ended up being 0.09.

-Suggested value = **0.055s**

-This was found in PETG with 20mm/s vs 80mm/s speeds.
-Tuen for your preferred material & print speeds.

 # Q and A
 ## Will you adapt this design for the E3D V6?